 EC: EP9214 EtherCAT Box

 Network Integration - I/O systems: The EP9214 EtherCAT Box from Beckhoff Automation is a feature-laden I/O module that enhances power monitoring and distribution while providing overload protection and diagnostics for up to four NEC Class 2 power feeds circuits.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice award winner.